 A budget is how I saved $5,000 in 9 months.
 It’s how I track and reflect on my spending and saving progress.
 Baby BuLL didn’t know I would someday use it for nerdy bean-counting purposes, but I have data now to leverage future choices.

 One uncomfortable example is I used to buy everything on a whim.
 I would buy fancy glass jars for home décor, purses because they were cute, and stickers because who doesn’t love an owl sticker?

-Then, when I crafted a budget and had to add each item.
+Then, I crafted a budget and had to add each item.
 Every frivolous expense was moving dreams further and further from reality.
-But I didn’t realize it until was splattered across 22 multi-colored entries that it was obvious I had a problem.
+But I didn’t realize it until was splattered across 22 multi-colored entries that it was obvious; I had a problem.

 A budget was the tool I needed to fix wayward spending before I knew I had a wayward spending problem.

-In the eight years of budgeting 101, I have created an emergency account that buoys finances when bad things happen, paid for a $3,000 trip to Europe in cash, and is paving the way to early retirement.
+In the 8 years of budgeting 101, I have created an emergency account that buoys finances when bad things happen, paid for a $3,000 trip to Europe in cash, and currently it’s paving the way to early retirement.

 One entry at a time.